validatedpatterns/docs/medical-diagnosis/getting-started.md

    FdGgWHsBYkeqOczE3PuRpU1jLn7C2fD6
    ```

-   The most important ArgoCD instance to examine at this point is `multicloud-gitops-hub`.
+   The most important ArgoCD instance to examine at this point is `datacenter-gitops-server`.
 This is where all the applications for the hub can be tracked.

 1. Check all applications are synchronised.
 There are eleven different ArgoCD "applications" deployed as part of this pattern.